Ola-Cencora/Ola-Cencora/README.md

 ## 👋 Hello!

-I’m a **Junior Front-End Developer**, just about to graduate a Fullstack Developer bootcamp.
+I’m a **Junior Front-End Developer**, looking for my first commercial experience.

 I have been learning programming since May 2023.
 While participating 11-month Full Stack Developer Kodilla bootcamp, I created many projects using JavaSript, React and NodeJS.

-One of them was a group project led by PM in the Kanban methodology, covering almost all aspects of commercial programming.
-[This one](https://github.com/odevpl/wdp-2310).
+You can see my final project [here](https://github.com/Ola-Cencora/Fullstack_e-commerce).

-I am currently working on the final project – an e-commerce website using my own brand and products, [check how the code is growing](https://github.com/Ola-Cencora/Fullstack_e-commerce).
+I am currently working on improving my testing skills by taking part in **React Testing Library and Jest** course by Stephen Grider.

 ### Why do I want to become a developer? 👀